Rodent Detection Monitoring

 Figure 25 Example Tracking Tunnel and Foot Print Evidence

-To improve Biosecurity on the island more generally and to protect the rodent eradication investment, the LHIB is updating the Island’s Biosecurity system concurrently with the proposed REP although upgrades will occur regardless of whether the REP goes ahead.
-In 2015 a consultant was engaged to review and update the LHI Biosecurity Strategy.
+To improve Biosecurity on the island more generally and to protect the rodent eradication investment, the LHIB is updating the Island’s Biosecurity system concurrently with the proposed REP. In 2015 a consultant was engaged to review and update the LHI Biosecurity Strategy.
 Recommendations from the updated Strategy (AECOM, 2015) include:

 - reducing risk at the Port Macquarie wharf